baldir-fr/template-speedlify-gh-actions/README.md

 ### Special credits

-I would like to thank
+I would like to thank [Yoan Thirion](https://github.com/ythirion) for creating the GitHub Action workflows and tweaking them to allow the page analysis to run on them.

 ## Deploy to Netlify